AndrewBWT/abc_test/docs/user_written_docs/test_assertions.md

 In this final subsection concerning BBAs, we show the reader useful, real-world examples of how they can be used in testing code.

-Below we show some code which tests if an `std::string` can be parsed by the function `std::stoi`.
+Below we show some code which tests if an `std::string` entity `str` can be parsed by the function `std::stoi`.
 The test is able to check for different types of exception, and that the parsed value `i` is `> 0`.
 Note that in this example we use the function `abc::annotate`, which is introduced in [the documentation for matchers]().
 For now, the reader can assume that `annotate` simply adds an annotation to the output.

 ```cpp
 void